The Stainless Steel Rat: Books

-Based on information in The Stainless Steel Rat Saves the World, it is possible to work out the timeframe of the Rat's life and adventures: James is sent 32,598 years into the past to 1975, which would place future events in and around 34,573 A.D. – although Professor Coypu also mentions that they are no longer using the Gregorian calendar.
-Specifics of the new calendar are never mentioned.
+The series takes place in the far future, to the point where the name and location of the original homeworld of humankind has been lost.
+According to professor Coypu, the Gregorian calendar is no longer in use (with no mention of what replaced it), but The Stainless Steel Rat Saves the World provides a timeframe for the Rat's life and adventures when DiGriz is sent 32,598 years into the past and arrives in 1975 A.D., which would place the events of the series around the late 346th century.

 Spin-offs

 Comics

 The Stainless Steel Rat, The Stainless Steel Rat Saves the World and The Stainless Steel Rat for President were adapted into comic strip form in early issues of 2000 AD, written by Kelvin Gosnell and drawn by Carlos Ezquerra.
 Ezquerra drew Jim with an appearance modelled on the actor James Coburn.
 They appeared in the following issues of 2000 AD: